View the Executive Summary for this brief.

 - Insurance companies are required to offer health insurance to people with pre-existing conditions on the same terms as to others.

 - All would be required to purchase health insurance; those who did not would have to pay a fine (effective 2019, this tax was eliminated when Congress passed the 2017 Tax Cuts and Jobs Act.)

 - A new tax on expensive employer-provided policies was instituted to control costs.

-Although uninsured rates are still at all-time lows, the number of uninsured Americans rose for the first time in a decade between 2017 and 2018.
-This is due declines in Medicaid coverage as rising wages leave fewer people eligible for Medicaid, and due to the fact that more people are foregoing insurance since the individual mandate tax was reduced to zero.
-What’s more, the ACA is just not working for many Americans as the cost of healthcare continues to rise faster than Americans’ incomes: “the cost for many people to buy a health plan – if they don’t get it from a job or the government – is higher than ever” (Bloomberg).
+Although uninsured rates are still at all-time lows, the number of uninsured Americans began to rise starting in 2017, growing from 26.7 million in 2016 to 28.9 million in 2019.
+An estimated 30 million Americans were uninsured in 2020.
+This was due to declines in Medicaid coverage as rising wages left fewer people eligible for Medicaid, and due to the fact that more people are foregoing insurance since the individual mandate tax was reduced to zero.
+What’s more, the ACA is just not working for many Americans as the cost of health care continues to rise faster than Americans’ incomes: “the cost for many people to buy a health plan – if they don’t get it from a job or the government – is higher than ever.”

 While opponents of the ACA have not reached a consensus on a replacement plan, several policy prescriptions have attracted widespread support:

 - The ability to buy health insurance across state lines to create more market competition and choice in policies;